 Fax: (+39) 06 844 82653

-Curriculum: English National Curriculum/ IB Dip – currently doing National Curriculum and GCSEs though working hard towards changing to PYP and MYP.
+Curriculum: IB Dip, MYP; Privately owned, Co-ed, 2–18 years old.
 Purpose built school in a central residential area which has recently expanded to senior school so now has classes for 2–17 year olds.
 New school building due to be completed in three years will provide even better facilities.
 Approximately 70% Italian children, though teachers are predominantly British and work hard to keep up to date with educational developments in the UK and with the international schools’ curriculum.
-Privately owned, Co-ed, 2–18 years old.

 Southlands English School